Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 100 or more, with around 50 or more Apache Kafka clusters and over 10,000 topics.

-Core Governance Application / Cluster Application
+Core governance application / cluster application

     | ------------------------ ------ ------------ |
     | Deployment environment   | RAM  |  CPU       |